Generic name: tenofovir disoproxil fumarate

 For the treatment of HIV-1 or chronic hepatitis B: The dose is one 300 mg VIREAD tablet once daily taken orally, without regard to food.

-â€‹For adults unable to swallow VIREAD tablets, the oral powder formulation (7.5 scoops) may be used.
+â€‹For patients unable to swallow VIREAD tablets, the oral powder formulation (7.5 scoops) may be used.

-Recommended Dose in Pediatric Patients (2 to Less Than 18 Years of Age)
+Recommended Dose in Pediatric Patients 2 Years to Less Than 12 Years of Age

 â€‹For the treatment of HIV-1 in pediatric patients 2 years of age and older, the recommended oral dose of VIREAD is 8 mg of tenofovir disoproxil fumarate per kilogram of body weight (up to a maximum of 300 mg) once daily administered as oral powder or tablets.